Back to: ACCOUNTING, TAX, & REPORTING

 Paid-In Capital Definition

-The term Paid-in capital is used to describe financial transaction (amount of capital) that investors “paid in” during the issuance of either common or preferred stock.
-This process also includes ‘par value’ of different shares.
+The term paid-in capital is used to describe the amount of capital that investors have “paid in” during the issuance of either common or preferred stock.
+This process also includes the ‘par value’ of different shares.
 Paid-in capital is actually a fund that an organization raises by selling its capital.
 This has nothing to do with continuing (ongoing) operations.

-Paid-in capital is also referred to as organization’s balance-sheet entry that is listed as stockholders’ equity.
+Paid-in capital is listed on an organization’s balance-sheet as stockholders’ equity.
 That is indicated along with a balance-sheet entry in the context of additional paid-in capital.